decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 > 127.0.0.1       mongo3
 > ```
 >
 > From what we know, on `Windows`, it `works out-of-the-box`.
-For more details, check out this article: https://medium.com/workleap/the-only-local-mongodb-replica-set-with-docker-compose-guide-youll-ever-need-2f0b74dd8384
+For more details, check out this [article](https://medium.com/workleap/the-only-local-mongodb-replica-set-with-docker-compose-guide-youll-ever-need-2f0b74dd8384)

 > [!WARNING]
 > For `arm` users (e.g., `M macOS devices`), go to your Docker desktop application and enable `Use Rosetta for x86_64/amd64 emulation on Apple Silicon` from the Settings.
 There is a checkbox you have to check.